Has your website become unmanageable?

 Example sitemap for Kingston Liberal Synagogue

 The old KLS website was confusing and difficult to navigate.
 So we spent quite some time with the team designing this sitemap diagram, which evolved and changed as we went deeper into the needs of the customers using the site.
 This website needed to provide a lot of information.
-Actually, we really cracked the code of it all when we renamed the header navigation correctly, which helped us group topics into the correct section.
+And in truth, we really cracked the code of it all when we renamed the header navigation correctly, which helped us group topics into the correct section.
 Moving items to the footer navigation also unclogged the whole flow.
 The most common feedback they receive now is that it is easy to find what they are looking for.
 Job done!

 New website architecture and wireframe